How to Join Page...

 1. One parent must volunteer at least 4 hours per trimester in which student(s) is/are participating.
 For volunteer job descriptions and the link to the WSHSB job sign-up site, see our Boosters webpage.
 Your choice(s) including date(s) and position(s) will need to be entered on any Registration Form, whether for fall and spring or summer marching.

-2. Student and adult musicians need to print and complete the Registration Form which includes a Commitment page.
+2. Student and adult musicians need to print and complete the Registration Form which includes a Commitment page and the Handbook Agreement.
 There is a discount for three or more children with the fee schedule also on the form.
 There is a deadline on the form along with a progressive late fee for missed deadlines.
 Signing-up for the required Booster hours must be completed as part of the registration process.
 If applicable, print and complete an Instrument Rental Form.
 Both forms are on our Forms/Documents webpage.
 Tuition and fees are nonrefundable and are subject to change.

 3. Mail your completed form(s) and check to the address on the registration form.
 No checks will be accepted without the necessary completed forms and vice-versa.
 Music will not distributed until registration is complete.